Home / Career Guides / Benefits Specialist

 How much do benefits specialists make?

 Various factors, including geographic location, years of experience, level of education, certification, and company size, can impact the compensation for benefits specialists.
-Additionally, the industry can significantly affect earnings.
+Additionally, their industry can significantly affect earnings.
 Specialists with certifications such as CEBS or CBP may earn higher salaries.

 Highest paying industries